hrishii06/FRT_Project_01/README.md

 2.It offers auto-scaling, high availability, security, and DevOps capabilities.
 You can run your apps on Windows or Linux, or use containers and Kubernetes.

-3.You can also connect to various SaaS platforms and on-premises data sources, and use Azure AI services to enhance your apps
+3.You can also connect to various SaaS platforms and on-premises data sources, and use Azure AI services to enhance your applications.

 ## (2) Azure Monitor Metrics